tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_javadoc_tags.md

 In Eclipse, you can use the Javadoc tab at the bottom of the screen to preview the Javadoc information included for the class you're viewing.

 {% include course_image.html size="medium" filename="javadocpane" ext_print="png" ext_web="png" alt="Javadoc pane" caption="Javadoc pane" %}

+## Why all the detail about Javadoc tags?

+I've added a lot of specific detail and style guidelines about Javadoc tags here.
+Why?
+I wanted you to realize, if you're new to the topic, that annotations for the Javadoc follow a lot of style conventions and best practices.
+These conventions and best practices might not always be apparent or followed in Java files that you might be working on.
+You can add a lot of value just by making sure the content aligns with these style conventions.

 ## More information about Javadoc